hazelcast/hazelcast/docs/design/alto/tpc-engine.md

 AsyncSockets/AsyncServerSockets/AsyncFiles, but each
 AsyncSocket/AsyncServerSocket/AsyncFile belongs to a single reactor.

-AsyncSocket and AsyncServerSockets are created using AsyncSocketBuilder and AsyncServerSocketBuilders.
+AsyncSocket and AsyncServerSocket are created using AsyncSocketBuilder and AsyncServerSocketBuilder.
 The big advantage of this approach is that most of the complexities of configuring the Async(Server)Socket can be moved to builders and seriously simplify the Async(Server)Socket.